 How can I work as a freelance writer if I have no experience?

-♥ The easiest way to start putting your content out there is with guest posts, that is writing posts for other blogs.
+- The easiest way to start putting your content out there is with guest posts, that is writing posts for other blogs.
 In this way, your content is online and, at the same time, you’ll get known by that blog’s audience, who can become your audience as well.
-If you’d like to check out a guide to guest posting and figure out if this is something you’d like to do, download this guide created by Elite Blog Academy.

 Tools and resources for freelance writers

-♥ Try to get SEO-savvy.
-If you can offer search engine optimized content, you’re most likely become an invaluable asset for your customers!
+- Try to get SEO-savvy.
+If you can offer search engine optimized content, you’re most likely to become an invaluable asset to your customers!
 Some tools which will help you are SEMRush and Yoast for WordPress.